-In conclusion, the study committee finds that the house at 1021 Harding Road should continue to be designated as a local historic district.
-The original study committee understood the significance of Henry W. Ostrom and the Eureka Fruit Farm to Avon Township and its agricultural history.
-While the fire damage to the house is tragic, the property retains its historic integrity and conveys its historic appearance, workmanship, setting, and feeling.
+In conclusion, the study committee finds that the property at 1021 Harding Road should no longer be designated as a local historic district.
+The original study committee understood the significance of Henry W. Ostrom and the Eureka Fruit Farm to Avon Township and its agricultural history, but with the demolition of all of the buildings associated with the Eureka Fruit Farm, the property no longer retains its historic integrity and does not convey its historic appearance, workmanship, setting, or feeling.
+The district qualifies for de-listing because it has lost its original physical characteristics from when it was designated.